 The primary purpose of all advisory bodies is to provide judicious advice to the City Council, the elected policy-making body of the City.
-The advisory body's role can include hearing public testimony on the Council's behalf, building community consensus for proposals or projects, reviewing written material, facilitating study of critical issues, guiding the implementation of new or regulating established programs, assessing the alternatives regarding issues of community concern, and ultimately forwarding recommendations to the City Council for consideration.
+The advisory body's role can include hearing public testimony, building community consensus for proposals or projects, facilitating study of critical issues, guiding the implementation of new or regulating established programs, and assessing the alternatives regarding issues of community concern, and ultimately forwarding recommendations to the City Council for consideration.
 There are times when the advisory body's recommendation will not be sustained or will be modified by the City Council.
 It is important to recognize this not as a rejection of the integrity of the recommendation, but as an inevitable part of the process of community decision-making.